Powered By

 • While in Grizzly form you can only use the Werebear Skills on your Skill bar.
 This includes any Skills that are converted to Werebear Skills.

-• When used with the Dire Wolf's Aspect the above mentioned is true for all Skills that are Werewolf Skills by nature or transformed into a Werewolf Skill.
+• When used with the Dire Wolf's Aspect, the above is true for all Skills that are Werewolf Skills by nature or transformed into a Werewolf Skill.

 Key Passives